Building the Resume

 - Examples of Summary of Qualifications Statements (also known as Highlights of Qualifications or Summary section)

 - Include your current LIS degree, even if still in process, and list it first in chronological order.
+If your degree is in process, say so – don’t list the end date as if you had already achieved it.

 - Bold your degree, not the school attended.